cbeckwit/git_exercise/chapter1.md

 Growing up, he doesnt know how to speak human language.
-He eats raw meat and drinks blood just like every other wolf does.
+He doesn't eat raw meat but drinks blood just like every other wolf does.